-If data is the new oil, then marketing analytics is the used to bring it to the surface.
+If data is wind energy, then marketing analytics is the turbine used to harness its power.

 While spend in marketing analytics continues to rise, many digital marketers struggle to use marketing analytics correctly.
 Despite reports of expected growth to exceed 10% of a marketer’s budget in the next few years, 40% of marketers claim to not have the tools or resources to accurately measure their marketing efforts.
 Without the ability to accurately measure performance of campaigns, a marketer is more likely to make bad calls that hamper performance.